 5. Pop quiz! (the fun kind)

 Answering a lot of questions can be a drag.
-We always advice to limit the amount of questions to no more than 5.
+We always advise limiting the number of questions to no more than 5.
 But if you see no other option and need to add more, make sure there’s a bit of variation.

 Add a quiz-question into your survey.
 It will challenge your respondents and give them something to look forward to: the answer and a good (or bad) grade.
 Maybe even a reward?